-After a downtown Los Angeles pedestrian accident, the driver of the vehicle has been arrested on charges related to marijuana possession.
-Allegedly, the passenger in the vehicle, Eugene Milton, purchased the marijuana from a marijuana dispensary in Pasadena, using a prescription, and had it in his backpack at the time of the collision.
+After a downtown Los Angeles pedestrian accident, the driver of the vehicle has allegedly been arrested on charges related to marijuana possession.
+Allegedly, the passenger in the vehicle purchased the marijuana from a marijuana dispensary in Pasadena, using a prescription, and had it in his backpack at the time of the collision.

-When officers investigated the Los Angeles auto versus pedestrian accident, they found 13 grams of marijuana in Milton’s backpack, after smelling marijuana in the vehicle.
-The driver, Johnny Nadzharyan, was apparently also arrested, possibly on the suspicion that marijuana use contributed to causing the auto v. pedestrian accident.
+When officers investigated the Los Angeles auto versus pedestrian accident, they found 13 grams of marijuana in the backpack, after smelling marijuana in the vehicle.
+The driver was apparently also arrested, possibly on the suspicion that marijuana use contributed to causing the auto v. pedestrian accident.